If you have just gotten out of residency, or maybe already attending and looking to organize your financial picture, life insurance is on the list.

-Here are the most common terms you should be familiar with as you apply for and purchase life insurance, divided into four categories:
+Here are the most common terms you should be familiar with as you apply for and purchase life insurance as a physician, divided into four categories:

 - The parties of a life insurance contract